5 Brilliant Techniques to Help ESL Students Thread Through Writing

 How to implement it:

 An example of how to implement this could be during the teaching of instruction writing.
-Have your students write a set of instructions for something they know how to do and encourage them to employ the short sentences for complex concepts, and longer sentences for simpler ideas rule.
+Have your students write a set of instructions for something they know how to do and encourage them to employ short sentences for complex concepts, and longer sentences for simpler ideas rule.

 You could also have them rewrite examples you provide where this rule has not been applied.

-5. Punctuate for rhythm.
+7. Punctuate for Rhythm

 Now I am not suggesting we ask our students to write exclusively in iambic pentameter.
 But, judicious use of punctuation in English is an excellent means to convey meaning and to control the rhythm of a piece of writing.
 It is the literary equivalent of using note values, rests and bar lines in music notation.